meditationstuff/protocol_1/index.md

 * coherence therapy (<50 hours) (2014)
 * (I read many qigong, tai chi, yoga, stretching, meditation, "energy work", eastern philosophy, western phenomenology books, ken wilber books, 1998-2015)
 * started blogging July 2013
+* super disillusioned with meditation, somewhere in here. it wasn't getting anywhere or "solving things cleanly". didn't really think of what I was doing as "meditation" until "re-double-down," a few bullet points below
 * western philosophy 2015
 * folding 2015 or 2016
 * dangerous, broken stuff kind of similar to main practice p1 and core transformation (2016-2017)
-* extremely dangerous thing involving language, application of the will, and a tally counter (IIED) (~200-600 hours?)
-(2017 or 2018?) [stream-entry-esque experience]
+* extremely dangerous (not worth it or necessary, in retrospect) thing involving language, application of the will, and a tally counter (IIED) (~200-600 hours?)
+(2017?) [stream-entry-esque experience]
-* extremely dangerous thing involving continuous application of the will; beginning of terrible muscle tension (<200 hours?)
-(2018 or 2019)
+* extremely dangerous thing (not worth it or necessary, in retrospect) involving continuous long-running application of the will; beginning of terrible muscle tension (<200 hours?)
+(2018?)
-* main protocol v0 describing "pixels and voxels" [stream-entry-esque experience] (2018)
+* main protocol v0 describing "pixels and voxels" [stream-entry-esque experience] [briefly obviously "cycling" on the progress of insight map, ty Daniel Ingram. re-doubled-down on "figuring out meditation"] (anything that was obviously cycling [as far as I could tell] completely and abruptly stopped as soon as I started doing the faintest hint of "global wayfinding" (somewhere v4-v20?)
+(2018)
-* stuff stuff 2017?-ongoing
+* stuff stuff (2)?
+2017?-ongoing
 * main protocol v1 devolitioning, first main protocol document (2018)

 First written protocol description: